A statistical model for quantum spin and photon number states: Formalism

+Interference, driven by the deviation of the path quantum number $\lambda$ from some arbitrary reference value $\lambda_0$, is accounted for in alternating sums over these contextual set cardinalities, where $\Upsilon_a,\Upsilon_b \in \mathbb{Z}$ and always share the same sign:

+Given a system with total spin $j$, spin projection $m_{a1}$ observed at Alice's detector, and a relative rotation of spatial frames $\theta_{ab}$ between Alice's and Bob's detectors, the probability that Bob observes a particular spin projection $m_{b2}$ in the proposed model is given by the following expression, where $P(r|u)\in \mathbb{Q}\cap \left[0,1\right]$ for finite $n$:

+Using the same notation, the analogous expression from non-relativistic QM is as follows, where we have applied the Born rule to Wigner's d-matrix element:

-The expression given in equation (\ref{eq: Wigner}) can be obtained in a variety of ways within the formalism of QM.
+The expression in equation (\ref{eq: Wigner}) can be obtained in a variety of ways within the formalism of QM.
 It was first proposed by Eugene Wigner in 1927, who relied on group theoretic arguments \citep{Wigner1927, Wigner1932}.
-Decades later, Julian Schwinger provided an alternative derivation which employed the operator algebra of simple harmonic oscillators in QM \citep{Schwinger1965}.
-The latter derivation provides the conceptual starting point for the top-down analysis in section \ref{sec:Changing-variables}.

-Beginning with section \ref{sec: Spin 1/2 n=1}, we use the conclusions of section \ref{sec:Changing-variables} to guide the pedagogical development of a new mathematical model for the system of interest.
-In particular, we focus on the spacial case of a spin $\frac{1}{2}$ particle.
-This development process culminates in section \ref{sec: Spin 1 arbitrary n}, in which a general expression for calculating probabilities is proposed and compared to QM.
-In section \ref{sec:Testing-the-model}, we show how the new model can be applied to an optical system, which provides an experimental advantage over spin systems.
-We also discuss several ways to test the proposed model.
-In section \ref{sec:Summary}, we provide a brief summary of the formalism which supports the proposed model, arguing that it may be of interest beyond the specific model presented here.
-Finally, in section \ref{sec: Discussion}, we offer a short discussion regarding the position of this new model within the broader landscape of beyond QM models, as well as plans for future work.
+Decades later, Julian Schwinger provided an alternative derivation employing the operator algebra of simple harmonic oscillators in QM \citep{Schwinger1965}.
+A succinct outline of this derivation, which employs the Baker–Campbell–Hausdorff formula, can be found in \citep{Sakurai19941995}.
+A comparison of these two expressions for the cases of spin $\frac{1}{2}$ and $1$ is offered in Figures \ref{fig: spin 1/2 plot} and \ref{fig: j=1}, where a small deviation is observed.
+This can be made smaller by treating $l_{a1}$ as a conditioning variable and using it to tune the the generated probability distribution, as seen in the bottom of Figure \ref{fig: spin 1/2 plot}.
+The difference can then be made arbitrarily small by increasing $n$ and adjusting $l_{a1}$.

+To be clear, the steps taken after equation (\ref{eq: base-4 cardinality}) were motivated by pragmatism.
+Simply put, they were the steps necessary to produce a result that closely matched the behavior of the modeled system.
+This leaves many open questions about the proposed model.
+These include the physical interpretation of the quantum numbers $n$ and $l$, the true nature of the ontic states being counted by the product $\Upsilon_a\Upsilon_b$, interference, and many others.
+Importantly, these questions arise in the context of a novel formalism that clearly has a deep connection to the modeled physical system, as can be seen in Figures \ref{fig: spin 1/2 plot} and \ref{fig: j=1}.
+It is also worth mentioning that a model for spin addition, which includes the rules for angular momentum addition and the Clebsch-Gordon coefficients, can be found by replacing the constraint $\tilde{C}_{map}=\tilde{D}_{map}=0$ with $\tilde{C}_{map}=\tilde{B}_{map}=0$ \citep{Powers2022, powers2023}.